cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 .. note::

-   Granting acess to a group does not automatically grant access to lower groups e.g. granting ``CONTROL`` access does not automatically grant ``READ`` access.
+   Granting access to a group does not automatically grant access to lower groups e.g. granting ``CONTROL`` access does not automatically grant ``READ`` access.